dimes/dihedral/README.md

 }
 ```

-By adding a non-exported field `embeds.ProvidedModule` to the module, **dihedral** will add the module as a parameter to the generated component.
+By adding a non-exported field of type `embeds.ProvidedModule` to the module, **dihedral** will add the module as a parameter to the generated component.
 Instead of

     func NewServiceComponent() *GeneratedComponent